Roland Griffiths: Life and career

 Griffiths was born in Glen Cove, New York, on July 19, 1946.
 His mother was a homemaker, and his father, a psychologist, became a professor at the University of California, Berkeley; Griffiths grew up in El Cerrito, California.
 He earned his undergraduate degree from Occidental College and his Doctor of Philosophy from the University of Minnesota in psychopharmacology, in 1972.

 After completing his doctorate, Griffiths joined the faculty of Johns Hopkins University.
 In 1994, he published research demonstrating the addictive nature of caffeine as well as its withdrawal syndrome.
 Griffiths began studying psychedelic drugs in 1999.
 His 2006 paper "Psilocybin Can Occasion Mystical-Type Experiences Having Substantial and Sustained Personal Meaning and Spiritual Significance", "caused a media ruckus", according to The New York Times, for its documentation of the "revelatory and spiritually meaningful" experiences of individuals who were given psilocybin.
 His work in the field is credited with helping revive interest in clinical research into psychedelic drugs as a potential treatment for addiction, major depressive disorder, and anxiety disorders.

+In 2010, Griffiths led the first controlled study of the effects of the psychoactive plant Salvia divinorum.

 In 2024, former colleague Matthew Johnson publicly criticized the soundness of the research in Griffiths' lab.